 Ed Wilson was a buddy of mine in the First World War, back in 1918.
 He called on Friday night, saying he wanted help snatching the cannon again.
 Of course, I said yes.
 Then he told me the circumstances.
 Turns out, with the current war on, the city had removed the cannon from the town square in Asheville to turn it in as scrap to be donated to the war effort.
 Colonel Don had put up a fuss and made them return it to the square.
 Ed thought melting it down would be a better use for it.
 He disagreed with Colonel Don, who could be a loud kind of a prick sometimes.
 Colonel Don says it was a memorial from the last war.
 Seems to me it was more of a souvenir.

-Ed and I captured the damn thing in France.
-Colonel Don got it back to the states, which was some neat sleight of hand on his part.
-He managed some back-channel stuff to get it released by the Army, and then he got it installed in Asheville, right in the middle of town as a war trophy.
+Ed and I captured the damn thing in France, and it cost a lot of good American blood.
+We turned it in, thinking we’d never see it again.
+Colonel Don somehow managed to get it back to the states, which was some neat sleight of hand on his part.
+Then he managed some back-channel stuff to get it released by the Army, and he got it installed in Asheville, right in the middle of town as a war trophy.
+It’s been on display on the town square for decades.
 In my way of thinking, it would be better to show off an American cannon in the middle of town instead of a German one.

 With another war on, why shouldn’t we send it back to them … as an American tank?